Key Survey Information

 Information from the survey is also included in the series Science and Engineering Degrees, in Science and Engineering Degrees, by Race/Ethnicity of Recipients, in Science and Engineering Indicators, and in Women, Minorities, and Persons with Disabilities in Science and Engineering.

-Access to tabular data on selected variables from 1966 onward is available through WebCASPAR, on the NCSES website.
+- Electronic access: Access to tabular data on selected variables from 1966 onward is available through WebCASPAR, on the National Center for Science and Engineering Statistics (NCSES) website.
 Beginning with the 2007 SED, data on race and ethnicity, sex, and citizenship status of doctorate recipients are no longer available within WebCASPAR.
 The following variables remain available for analysis: academic institution (both the doctorate-granting institution and the baccalaureate-granting institution of doctorate recipients), institutional control (public versus private), highest degree awarded, state, and academic discipline (both detailed and broad categories).
 Reducing the number of SED variables available in WebCASPAR is a part of a larger program to strengthen the confidentiality protections applied to SED data while still meeting the needs of SED data users.

-To continue to provide data users with access to race and ethnicity, sex, and citizenship data from 2007 onward, NCSES developed a new data access tool, the SED Tabulation Engine.
+To continue to provide data users with access to race and ethnicity, sex, and citizenship data from 2007 onward, NCSES developed another data access tool, the SED Tabulation Engine.
 This tool is designed to display estimates that do not disclose personally identifiable information in tables using race and ethnicity, sex, or citizenship variables.
 It provides users with the ability to generate statistics using all of the SED variables previously available in WebCASPAR except baccalaureate institution and the highest degree awarded by those institutions.
-NCSES is exploring the possibility of adding the baccalaureate institution variable to the tabulation engine in a future release.

 Human Resources Statistics Program